georbots/SVM-from-Scratch/README.md

 The mathematical modelling of the problem is as follows:
 The classes $y_{i}$ are defined as +1 for positive and -1 for negative.

-We need to define a weight matrix W and a bias b such as:
+In order to define the Hyperplane, we need to calculate a weight W and a bias b such as:
 $$\vec{W} \cdot \vec{x}_{\text{+}} + b \geq 1$$

 $$\vec{W} \cdot \vec{x}_{\text{-}} + b \leq -1$$